sidpalas/devops-directive-website/content/posts/2020/02/hugo-and-caddy-on-gcp/index.md

 ## Local Configuration (HTTP-only for Now)

-Since my computer is running MacOS, but ultimately the site would be deployed on a sever running some variant of linux, my default is to use containers to eliminate any configuration headaches with slight differences between the two environments.
+Since my computer is running macOS, but ultimately the site would be deployed on a server running some variant of Linux, my default is to use containers to eliminate any configuration headaches with slight differences between the two environments.

 This appears to be the defacto standard Caddy docker image https://hub.docker.com/r/abiosoft/caddy with over 10M pulls so I used that as the base.